Non Sequitur by Wiley Miller for October 15, 2022

 • Reply

-unclebob53703 Premium Member over 1 year ago
+unclebob53703 Premium Member about 2 years ago

 You’re actually supposed to let the leaves stay where they fall, they provide cover for all the tiny critters down there.